GwendolyneFreddy/LCC-Readme/README_EN.md

 Each line consists of a configuration option, then '=', then a number or an alphanumeric character string.
 The only thing you should edit is the number or the string.

 The installation process will read both .ini files and prioritize user's options values.
-If a value is not set or mismatched in mymod-config-user.ini, any installation failure will be prevented by reverting it back to its default value.</br>
+If a value is not set or mismatched in mymod-config-user.ini, any installation failure will be prevented by reverting it back to its default value.<br>

 Here is a chart listing options related to the installation process:<br><br>